-Of course, the vegan convenience-food industry has evolved significantly over the last decade.
-There are now tasty, meltable cheese substitutes made without casein (not so back in 1998), and incredibly delicious milk beverages, coffee creamers, yogurt, and ice cream made from coconuts, cashews, and even quinoa.
-My diet has also evolved over the years, and I've gone from relying heavily on convenience foods to centering my diet around whole, ripe, organic, (and as often as I can raw), fruits and vegetables, supplemented with whole grains, nuts, and seeds.
+Of course, the vegan convenience-food industry has evolved significantly over the two last decades.
+There are now tasty, meltable cheese substitutes made without casein (not so back in 1998), and incredibly delicious milk beverages, coffee creamers, yogurts, and ice cream made from coconuts, cashews, and even quinoa.
+My diet has also evolved over the years, and I've gone from relying heavily on convenience foods to centering my diet around whole, ripe, fresh, organic, (and as often as I can raw), fruits and vegetables, supplemented with whole grains, nuts, and seeds.
 I have gone from cooking with oceans of olive and coconut oil to preparing my meals with almost no oil at all, and I'm learning to cook with ever more simple ingredients while maintaining a complexity of flavors and a gourmet standard of taste.

-Do I still indulge in the occasional vegan Boston cream donut and coconut milk ice cream sundae?
+Do I still indulge in the occasional vegan Boston cream donut or dairy-free ice cream sundae?
 Sure.
 Will I still eat a vegan pizza made with Daiya cheese or throw a Great Harvest Veggie Burger in the toaster oven when I realize I'm hungry, but haven't planned ahead?
 Yes.
 Do I think that it would be easier to achieve and maintain my ideal weight and vibrant health on a low-fat raw vegan diet?
 Absolutely.
 But I am comfortable where I am right now: eating thoughtfully, compassionately, sustainably, and deliciously.
-My meals at home are predominantly low-fat, made primarily of whole ingredients, and sacrifice nothing when it comes to taste.
+My meals at home are predominantly low-fat, made primarily with whole-food ingredients, and I sacrifice nothing when it comes to taste.

 Now that I no longer build my own diet around convenience foods, do I still think that anyone can adopt a vegan diet overnight and be happy, satisfied, and satiated doing it?
 You betcha!
 My clients are proof-positive that this is true.
 And I am very confident that even as my personal food choices continue to evolve, I will continue to inspire and delight the palates of food-lovers who come to me in search of the next great vegan meal.